swiftlang/swift-evolution/proposals/0289-result-builders.md

 * `buildOptional(_ component: Component?) -> Component` is used to handle a partial result that may or may not be available in a given execution.
 When a result builder provides `buildOptional(_:)`, the transformed function can include `if` statements without an `else`.

 * `buildEither(first: Component) -> Component` and `buildEither(second: Component) -> Component` are used to build partial results when a selection statement produces a different result from different paths.
-When a result builder provides these functions, the transformed function can include `if` statements with an `else` statement as well as `switch` statements.
+When a result builder provides these methods, the transformed function can include `if` statements with an `else` statement as well as `switch` statements.

 * `buildArray(_ components: [Component]) -> Component` is used to build a partial result given the partial results collected from all of the iterations of a loop.
 When a result builder provides `buildArray(_:)`, the transformed function can include `for..in` statements.